 “What of the new Chief Counsellor?” asks Lord See.
 “Surely my successor can advise caution.”

-“Remind the Emperor,” continues Lord See, “that confronting the Khan will send a strong signal to others plotting harm against the Empire – the Master of the Cleansing Fire may become less ambitious and the People of the Book will withdraw further into the mountains, at no further cost to the Empire.
-Implore your father to talk directly with his Generals.
-Those with courage like General Fang will tell him they need time to recruit and train.
-We have been at peace for years and grown idle.”
+“Remind the Emperor,” continues Lord See, “that confronting the Khan requires a strengthened Imperial Army in the East and that this would send a strong signal to others plotting harm against the Empire – the Master of the Cleansing Fire may become less ambitious and the People of the Book will withdraw further into the mountains, at no further cost to the Empire.
+Implore your father to talk directly with his Generals.”
+Then, seeing a look of new purpose dawning on the Prince’s face he senses the interview to be over and bows low once again.

 “I am sorry we could not meet,” says the Prince.
 “We saw you across the marshes and, knowing you had lost your way, waved a warning not to cross the bridge.”

 “I was not even sure it was you, but I was grateful for the guidance,” says Lord See, playing along with the Prince’s caution.

 “I may return to these parts.
 The hunting is good; in which case we might pass close by again.”

 One of the Prince’s companions passes him a small woven basket, whispering a reminder.

 “Oh yes,” he cries with a smile, “I happen to have some roast pork buns freshly prepared by the Palace cooks.
 Your favourites, I know.
 Please enjoy them.”

 Lord See accepts the gift courteously with two out-stretched hands and lowered head.
 “Prince Watchful Eagle is most generous.
 I will savour each one.”